mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 graph-parallel computation, with a built-in library of common algorithms.
-GraphX has API for Java and Scala, but does not have an API for Python (therefore, PySpark does not support GraphX, but PySpark supports GraphFrames).
+GraphX has API for Java and Scala, but does not have an API for Python (therefore, PySpark does not support GraphX).

+To use graphs in PySpark, you may use GraphFrames (DataFrame-based).

 ## Cluster
 Cluster is a group of servers on a network that are configured